List of Big 12 Conference champions: Men's wrestling

 Men's wrestling crowned regular-season champions in 2011–12 and 2012–13 only.

 In 2015, the Big 12 absorbed the Western Wrestling Conference, with that league's six final members becoming Big 12 affiliates effective with the 2015–16 school year.
 Fresno State and Northern Iowa became affiliates in 2017–18.
 Missouri became an affiliate during the 2021-22 season after Fresno State dropped its program, and California Baptist became an affiliate in 2022–23 once it completed its transition from NCAA Division II to Division I.

 Oklahoma remained in Big 12 wrestling after otherwise joining the SEC, keeping that program together with the only other SEC member to sponsor the sport, former Big 12 member Missouri.
 Of the four schools that joined the Big 12 in 2024, only Arizona State sponsors wrestling.
+Five associate members left after the 2025–26 season—Cal Baptist dropped men's wrestling, and Air Force, North Dakota State, Northern Colorado, and South Dakota State left to become Pac-12 Conference affiliates.